isabella232/primetime.en/help/programming/tvsdk-1.4-for-android/android-1.4-titlepage/ad-insertion/android-1.4-playback-post1.2.md

 snippet: y
 ---

-# Default and customized playback behavior with ads{#default-and-customized-playback-behavior-with-ads}
+# Default and customized playback behavior with ads {#default-and-customized-playback-behavior-with-ads}

 The behavior of media playback is affected by seeking, pausing, fast forward or rewind (trick play mode), and the inclusion of advertising.